eoghain/eoghain.github.io/resume.md

 ***Noelle Stransky***

 > Rob is an excellent developer to work with.
 He’s passionate about the design of the products he works on and we would often collaborate on design decisions.
 Rob is one of those developers who will fight for the right solution to a product even if its not the popular idea.
 Once he’s got a problem to solve he will often run with it and try to find the best and most innovative way to solve the problem.
 He is a great person to work with and I will miss collaborating with him on projects.

+***Lucien Dupont***

+> Rob is one of the best iOS engineers I've worked with.
+His attention to detail and passion for creating a truly outstanding app helped TurboTax iOS become that much better and more stable in his time here.
+>
+> He'd be one of the first people I seek out if I had my own company and was looking for an excellent developer.